 During the course of any patent litigation, there could be public announcements of the results of hearings, rulings on motions, and other interim proceedings in the litigation.
 If securities analysts or investors regard these announcements as negative, the perceived value of our products, programs, or intellectual property could be diminished.
-Moreover, if third parties successfully assert intellectual property rights against us, we might be barred from using certain products of our platform technology, or prohibitions against commercializing certain products, could be imposed by a court or by a settlement agreement between us and a plaintiff.
+Moreover, if third parties successfully assert intellectual property rights against us, we might be barred from using certain aspects of our platform technology, or barred from developing and commercializing certain products.
+Prohibitions against using certain technologies, or prohibitions against commercializing certain products, could be imposed by a court or by a settlement agreement between us and a plaintiff.
 In addition, if we are unsuccessful in defending against allegations of patent infringement or misappropriation of trade secrets, we may be forced to pay substantial damage awards to the plaintiff.
 There is inevitable uncertainty in any litigation, including intellectual property litigation.
 There can be no assurance that we would prevail in any intellectual property litigation, even if the case against us is weak or flawed.
 If litigation leads to an outcome unfavorable to us, we may be required to obtain a license from the patent owner to continue our research and development programs or to market our product(s).
 It is possible that the necessary license will not be available to us on commercially acceptable terms, or at all.
 This could limit our research and development activities, our ability to commercialize certain products, or both.